This butter pound cake recipe is a classic, old fashioned cake recipe. If you are new to baking cakes, this is an excellent cake recipe to start with.

 Baking and storing the cake

 - Remove the cakes from the oven, let them rest in the cake tins for 2 minutes, and then turn them out onto wire rack to cool completely.
+Use a jam knife to loosen the sides of the tin before turning them over.

 - If you are not going to serve the cakes immediately, wrap the cakes with plastic wrap (cling wrap) as soon as they turn warm and place them in the refrigerator until ready to use.
 This helps in keeping your cakes moist.
-When ready to use, remove the cakes from the fridge, let them come to room temperature before removing the cling wraps.
+When ready to use, remove the cakes from the fridge, let them warm up to room temperature before removing the cling wraps.

 Decorating the cake